 Even the greatest expert on a given topic doesn’t know everything about it.
-One-person projects generally run the risk of giving short shrift to particular elements by glossing over them or even getting the facts incorrect, which ends up reducing user confidence and making the website (and the person or company running it) look worse.
+One-person projects generally run the risk of giving short shrift to particular elements by glossing over them or even getting the facts incorrect, which reduces user confidence and makes the website (and the person or company running it) look worse.

-By having multiple people work on the same project, you can mitigate this problem, especially if you choose participants with very different sets of skills.
-If you were putting together a comprehensive study with illustrations and in-depth copy, for instance, you’d benefit hugely from having a writer work on the writing and an illustrator work on the illustrations.
+Having multiple people work on the same project can mitigate this problem, especially if you choose participants with very different sets of skills.
+If you were putting together a comprehensive study with illustrations and in-depth copy, for instance, you’d benefit hugely from having a writer work on the writing and illustrator work on the illustrations.

 While it may not be viable to have people working on a project in a room together, consider how many powerful project collaboration tools are available now— through technology, it is easy, routine even, to plan and deliver a project remotely.

 We rely heavily on social proof for everything from the opinions we form to the retail choices we make.
-The more people stand behind a particular idea, product or service, the more likely we are to believe that it’s valuable enough to warrant our time and consideration.
+The more people stand behind a particular idea, product, or service, the more likely we believe that it’s valuable enough to warrant our time and consideration.

 Because of this, being able to offer a piece of content explicitly stated to be the product of numerous creators will stop readers from wondering if what they’re reading is nothing more than one person’s confused ramblings.

-You can get additional benefit from a project containing authored comments and discussions, as it will show that some consideration went into the final conclusions reached, as well as make it possible for the reader to identify specific contributors as being experts on specific topics (very useful for driving social media follows, as well as conversational commerce).
+You can get additional benefit from a project containing authored comments and discussions, as it will show that some consideration went into the conclusions reached, as well as make it possible for the reader to identify specific contributors as being experts on specific topics (beneficial for driving social media follows, as well as conversational commerce).

-One option that we have yet to touch upon is that of inviting users to participate in creating content.
-User-generated content from setups like polls or submission contests can easily be worked into website content, making it easier to produce and making the users feel more involved with the day-to-day dealings of the brand.
+One option that we have yet to touch upon is inviting users to create content.
+User-generated content from setups like polls or submission contests can easily be worked into website content, making it easier to produce and make the users feel more involved with the brand’s day-to-day dealings.

 Considering you get valuable user feedback in the process, this is one of the most cost-effective approaches to content a company active on social media can take.
 It’s a win-win.

 Content collaboration doesn’t have to be limited to your business, as there’s no reason you shouldn’t make good use of industry experts.
-By inviting influencers in your field to participate in group projects, you can not only boost your credibility by association but also build a valuable contact in the process.
+By inviting influencers in your field to participate in group projects, you can boost your credibility by association and build valuable contact in the process.